SAN applauds as court rules Exxon Mobil can be sued in Nigeria

 He said that the court decision would help to ensure that employees would not suffer injustice on technical grounds.

-The senior advocate spoke with NAN following a ruling of the National Industrial Court in Lagos, which described as proper, joining of Exxon Mobil Corporation in a suit challenging alleged unlawful retirement of Mr Paul Arinze from MPN.
+The senior advocate spoke with NAN following a ruling of the National Industrial Court in Lagos, which described as proper, joining of Exxon Mobil Corporation in a suit challenging the alleged unlawful retirement of Mr. Paul Arinze from MPN.

 The ruling was delivered by Justice O. A. Obaseki-Osaghae.

-Obaseki-Osaghae had in an 11-page ruling on an application by Exxon Mobil counsel, Mr Fabian Ajogwu (SAN), held that the corporation was a neccesary party to the suit and had been properly joined by the claimant – Arinze.
+Obaseki-Osaghae had in an 11-page ruling on an application by Exxon Mobil counsel, Mr. Fabian Ajogwu (SAN), held that the corporation was a necessary party to the suit and had been properly joined by the claimant – Arinze.

 The judge dismissed an application by the corporation’s counsel seeking to strike out its name from the suit.